 Kubernetes Namespaces: Organize, Isolate, and Secure Multi-Team Clusters

-Hey, want to share a single Kubernetes cluster across multiple teams without all the chaos?
-If you’re running separate clusters for every environment or dev team, you’ve probably noticed your infrastructure costs climbing, your operational work piling up, and your team’s velocity slowing down.
+If you’re running a separate cluster for every environment and every dev team, you have already seen the bill and the amount of upgrade work that comes with it.
 Sharing a single cluster is a lot like staying in a hotel.
 Everyone gets their own secure, private room in the same building.
 You share the plumbing and foundation, but your space is entirely yours.
-This setup helps you get more out of your resources, lets you centralize logging and monitoring, and cuts out the headache of managing dozens of separate control planes.
+You pack more workloads onto the same nodes, logging and monitoring live in one place, and there is one control plane to upgrade instead of thirty.

 To get started with logical separation, you can declare a namespace with a few clear labels to keep things organized: